d2718/cirith-ungol/README.md

   * per-IP request rate limiting
   * configurable CORS
   * autogeneration of directory indices
+  * both static files and CGI responses are asynchronously streamed

 The target use case of this software is serving small or personal websites from virtual machines.
 The main goal is simple configuration; it's useable